 Please note: Any person who has not been licensed as a real estate salesperson or broker within a four-year period immediately preceding his/her current application for the salesperson's exam must have completed the above classroom instruction within a 10-year period immediately preceding the current salesperson application.
 This education must have been completed at an institution of higher education that awards a degree in at least a two-year program [i.e. an associate degree].

 The above courses must be taken at an institution of higher education, such as Lakeland Community College, which is defined as a school which actually awards a degree in at least a two-year program (i.e. an associate degree).
 Lakeland Community College's real estate curriculum is fully approved by the Ohio Department of Real Estate.
-The Higher Learning Commission of the North Central Association of Colleges and Schools accredits Lakeland Community College.
+Lakeland Community College is accredited by The Higher Learning Commission.

 Real Requirements Sales Person License (PDF)

 Lakeland students may complete all four courses during one semester, or schedule classes over a longer period of time.
 Flexible class schedules include convenient eight week semester sessions and five-week summer sessions.
 Visit our catalog and our credit schedule.
 From the credit schedule, select Real Estate Classes.

 The law concerning the minimum requirements to obtain license/certification as a licensed appraiser is in place.
 Current requirements may be obtained from:

 Most people who desire to specialize in appraisal as a professional career pursue designations with nationally recognized appraisal organizations.